 - We have 50% of our kids serve once a quarter

-No matter what your answer is, you are correct because that is how you are measuring success.
+No matter what your answer is, you’re right, because that’s how you are measuring success.
 My first “secret” to creating a successful youth ministry is knowing what success is.
 If you don’t have metrics in place that communicate whether you’re successful or not; start to prayerfully consider what those metrics are.

-The New Testament (the whole Bible) is the church’s spiritual metric and cannot be replaced, but there are principles of success that will help you whether you are just starting out or you’re hitting the reset button.
+Scripture is the church’s spiritual metric and cannot be replaced, but there are principles of success that will help you whether you’re just starting out or you’re hitting the reset button.

 Here are the two metrics I have used in all my youth ministries